hheitor/apiProtectionLab00/README.md

 1. Try Command execution again.

- You're pointing now to the graphql app published by f5, so use its IP and port 80
+ You're pointing now to the GraphQL app published by f5, so use its IP and port 80
 ```